Click to Rate and Give Feedback

 Walkthrough: Using ASP.NET Application Services

-ASP.NET provides application services on the Web that enable client applications to access user authentication, role, and profile information.
-This information can be accessed by client applications that are written in different languages and that run on different operating systems.
-The only requirement is that these clients must be able to communicate through SOAP 1.1 protocol.
+ASP.NET provides application services that can be accessed over the Web that enable client applications to use user authentication, role, and profile information.
+The services can be accessed by client applications that are written in different languages and that run on different operating systems.
+The only requirement is that these clients must be able to communicate by using SOAP 1.1 protocol.

-This walkthrough is divided into the following parts:
+This walkthrough shows how to configure and use ASP.NET application services.
+The walkthrough is divided into the following parts:

-• Part 1 shows how to configure an ASP.NET Web site to expose the application services.
+• The first part shows how to configure an ASP.NET Web site to expose the application services.

-• Part 2 shows how to build a Windows console application that accesses a user's authentication, roles, and profile information.
+• The second part shows how to build a Windows console application that accesses a user's authentication, role, and profile information.
 In this walkthrough you will build a Windows console application, but the ASP.NET application services are available to any client applications that can send and receive messages in SOAP format.

-In order to complete this walkthrough, you need:
+In order to complete this walkthrough, you will need:

-• Visual Studio 2008.
-You cannot use Microsoft Visual Web Developer 2005 for this walkthrough, because you will create a Windows console application, which is not supported in Visual Web Developer Express Edition.
+• Visual Studio 2010 or later.
+You cannot use Visual Web Developer Express for this walkthrough, because you will create a Windows console application, which is not supported in Visual Web Developer Express.

-• Microsoft SQL Server or SQL Server Express Edition installed on your computer.
+• Microsoft SQL Server or SQL Server Express installed on your computer.

 This section describes how to expose the application services as part of an ASP.NET Web site so that they can be accessed by any client on the network.
 The steps described here apply only to the server.

-You must use a file system Web site for this walkthrough.
-The walkthrough assumes that you are using the ASP.NET Development Server instead of IIS to run the examples.
-For more information, see Web Servers in Visual Web Developer.
+You must use a file system Web site or a Web application project for this walkthrough.
+For information about the difference between the project types, see Web Application Projects versus Web Site Projects in Visual Studio.
+The walkthrough assumes that you are using the Visual Studio Development Server instead of IIS to run the examples.
+For more information, see Web Servers in Visual Studio for ASP.NET Web Projects.
+For information about how to deploy the application on Windows Server 2008, see Deploying the Application Services Web Site on Windows Server 2008 later in this walkthrough.

 To create the application services Web site